 You Are Not Your Shame

 Although I am always very mindful of never assuming I know or can even comprehend what someone else feels, since I never want to diminish someone else’s pain by comparing or making sweeping assumptions or generalizations, I think it is fair to say that most of us have endured situations that felt off, wrong, or were just downright soul-crushing.
-And, in order to deal with or manage the pain or to just do what we have needed to do to get by and function, we learned to manage it, push it down, remain silent, numb ourselves, or stay busy and try to forget about it.
+And, in order to deal with or manage the pain or to just do what we need to do to get by and function, we learned to manage it, push it down, remain silent, numb ourselves, or stay busy and try to forget about it.

-In The Integrity Advantage, I write,
+In my book The Integrity Advantage, I write,

 Shame is one of the most painful emotions that there is.
 Our shame, which is generally birthed from some childhood event, teaches us to hide who we truly are because we fear that who we are is fundamentally flawed.
 Our shame leads us to believe that people won’t like us if they know who we truly are at our core.
 Our shame is what creates our external persona and robs us of authenticity.